thisisreallyfrustrating/omniisan/README.md

 Omniisan just calls fanficfare directly.
 My hope is that this interface is less likely to change.
-Perhaps some nice person might want to write an adapter to call fanficfare directly.
+Perhaps some nice person might want to write an adapter to use the lib directly.
+This would also allow progress to be monitored and displayed directly.

 Commits should be flake8 clean and formatted with black.